civl-verifier/civl-verifier.github.io/tutorial.md

 which increments `x` by the amount supplied in the parameter `val`.
 `AtomicIncr` is refined by the procedure `Incr`, whose implementation is not provided.

-The `yield` statement indicates that the executing thread may be suspended to allow another concurrently-executing thread to run.
+A `yield` statement indicates that the executing thread may be suspended to allow another concurrently-executing thread to run.
-A `yield` statement may be optionally followed by a sequence of assert statements that collectively form the location invariant for the location of the yield statement.
+A `yield` statement may be followed by a sequence of `assert` statements that collectively form the location invariant for the location of the `yield` statement.
 The `requires` annotations provide the location invariant for the implicit yield at procedure entry.
 Similarly, the `ensures` annotations provide the location invariant for the implicit yield at procedure exit.

 Each location invariant in the program above has a layer annotation `{:layer 1}`.
 This annotation indicates that the location invariant is applicable to the concurrent program at layer 1.
-To allow for the same location invariant to be reused across different layers, CIVL allows the layer annotation on a location invariant to have a list of layers, e.g. `{:layer 1,3,5}`.
+To allow for the same location invariant to be reused across different layers, the layer annotation on a location invariant can be a list of layers, e.g. `{:layer 1,3,5}`.
-The verification goal in the program above is to establish that all location invariants at layer 0 hold.
+The verification goal in the program above is to establish that all location invariants at layer 1 hold.

 CIVL checks that a location invariant at a yield is established by the thread when control arrives at the yield.
-CIVL also checks that each location invariant is preserved by any yield-to-yield code fragment in any procedure.
+CIVL also checks that each location invariant is preserved by all yield-to-yield fragments in all procedures.
 Together, these checks guarantee that it is safe to assume the location invariant when the thread resumes execution after the yield statement.
 All specifications in the program above are verified.